DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

       src: study-sites--cannot-remove.png
 ---

 On Find postgraduate teacher training (Find), we show all the schools where trainees could be placed during their training for each course.
-We do not show where they do their theoretical studies.
+We need to show where they do their theoretical studies.

 During recent rounds of research, we found that: